 - Packets of cereal

 - Hot drinks – Tea bags, instant coffee, hot chocolate powder, sugar (and biscuits to go with them)

 - Cold drinks – long-life fruit juice and squash

 - Things to go on toast – Jam, marmalade, Marmite, etc.

 We welcome cash donations to help run the centre.
-You can donate online or set up your own fundraising page:
+You can donate online using the CAF Donate button

 We’re always in need of clothing – it’s impossible for the homeless to launder clothes in Basingstoke, so there is a constant demand for casual clothing.
 Please bear in mind that the majority of our clients are young, male and slim (we very rarely need anything larger than a 32″ waist).
 Even if you’re homeless you’ll still want to dress appropriately for your age, so unfortunately there isn’t much demand for button-up shirts and smart trousers!

 - Jeans – Ideally in a 32″ waist or occasionally 34″ – very few of our clients are any larger than this

 - Coats – pretty much anything waterproof is good